Filmon24/Filmon24/README.md

 # 💫 About Me:
-Filmon Ataklty Gebretekle is a final-year Computer Science and Engineering student at MIT Mekelle University, specializing as a front-end web developer and AI expert.
+Filmon Ataklty is a final-year Computer Science and Engineering student at MIT Mekelle University, specializing as a front-end web developer and AI expert.
 He combines a strong foundation in computer science with practical skills in crafting user interfaces and developing intelligent systems.<br><br>

 ## 🌐 Socials: